galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 {: .hands_on}

 ### Extract Robust Peaks
-MACS helped us to identify potential bindings sites for GATA1.
+MACS helped us to identify potential binding sites for GATA1.
 Yet, our peak set will contain false positives because of technical and biological noise.
 We can first try to reduce some noise using the results for our two biological replicates.
 Since we applied MACS we have created two peak files.
 Yet, both replicates have peaks that are only present in one replicate and thus might be a potential false positive due to noise.
 We can remove such peaks if we simply overlap the two peak files and consequently search for peaks that appear in both replicates.